wallyqs/docker.github.io/engine/admin/logging/nats.md

         --log-opt tag="docker.{{.ID}}.{{.ImageName}}" your/application
 ```

-Secure connection to NATS using TLS can be customized by setting the
+Secure connection to NATS using TLS can be customized by setting `tls://` scheme
-absolute paths to the certs and key files:
+in the URI and absolute paths to the certs and key files:

 ```
   docker run --log-driver nats \